 NRA/LRA restaurant and hotel member groups.
 The RH Association Benefit Trust is a new health benefits solution insured and serviced by UnitedHealthcare and focused on small employers with 2-99 eligible employees.
-This solution can offer NRA/LRA members some of the same advantages of large employers regarding more health plan designs for product and potential pricing flexibility.
+This solution can offer National Restaurant Association/LRA members some of the same advantages of large employers regarding more health plan designs for product and potential pricing flexibility.
 Available nationally, the new RH Association Benefit Trust features a product portfolio with more than 120 health plan designs.
 It is just one more way for hospitality businesses to access UnitedHealthcare’s solutions for NRA/LRA members.

 Health care reform guidance and solutions

 Amid the ever-changing health care regulatory environment, UnitedHealthcare also helps provide National Restaurant Association/LRA members with the latest health reform facts, guidance and solutions to navigate potential changes and opportunities.
 One of its main goals is to offer easier access to cost-effective health care coverage and related products and services to National Restaurant Association/LRA members, while helping them comply with state and federal regulations.

 UnitedHealthcare has a variety of wellness programs and services aimed at Helping people live healthier lives®.
 Several clinical and wellness programs are embedded with most medical plans — such as decision support, care management, complex-condition management and health improvement programs.
 Plus, all members receive access to a member website that includes dozens of tools and resources to help them understand, improve and maintain their health.

 To learn more about the RH Association Benefit Trust, contact Kaley Krause at 952-912-6784 or email firstname.lastname@example.org.